vjbravot/front_end_js/modulo_3/ejercicio_3/readme.md

 Now testimonies are shown on a loop:
 -Instead of using a loop I used the % function to show testimonies without errors.
 Please check testimonies.js

+//Notes new lab
+Added json docs for services and doctors
+Added functions to manage doctors, appointments and the patient queue Mixed html + json objects to dinamically show doctors in the website Added search O(n) (each element is reviewed once in the worst case scenario) Added sorting O(n log n) compares each element with its neighboor to check which one has more experience.